 This will now substitute packaged yeast and will give your recipes natural yeast as needed,

-Creating your own sourdough starter will give you control over the ingredients in your breaded recipes which is a major benefit of cooking from scratch.
+Creating your sourdough starter will give you control over the ingredients in your breaded recipes which is a major benefit of cooking from scratch.

 To keep your starter fed you will simply add about 1 cup of flour and 1 cup of water daily.
-(Remember this can be more of less depending on the ratio that works best for your starter.)
+(Remember this can be more or less depending on the ratio that works best for your starter.)

-Also remember you can place your sourdough starter in the refrigerator to take a break from feedings.
+Also, remember you can place your sourdough starter in the refrigerator to take a break from feedings.
 I would only recommend this once you have a fully matured starter.

-Cover and secure with rubber band .
+Cover and secure with a rubber band.

 And that’s it!

-It is important to know that you do want to feed your starter everyday to prevent your starter from spoiling.
+It is important to know that you do want to feed your starter every day to prevent your starter from spoiling.